em4bm4lik/PakVehicle-Net---Car-Make-Classification-and-License-Plate-Recognition/README.md

-# Vehicle Detection, Classification, and License Plate Recognition Pipeline
+# Car Detection, Classification, and License Plate Recognition Pipeline

-This repository presents a modular computer vision system for **vehicle detection, make classification, license plate detection, and optical character recognition (OCR)**.
+This repository presents a modular computer vision system for **Car detection, make classification, license plate detection, and optical character recognition (OCR)**.
-The pipeline integrates multiple deep learning models, image preprocessing, and structured annotation to create an end-to-end framework for automated vehicle analysis from video input.
+The pipeline integrates multiple deep learning models, image preprocessing, and structured annotation to create an end-to-end framework for automated Car analysis from video input.

 ---